Transatlantic telegraph cable

-Transatlantic telegraph cables were undersea cables running under the Atlantic Ocean for telegraph communications.
-Telegraphy is a largely obsolete form of communication, and the cables have long since been decommissioned, but telephone and data are still carried on other transatlantic telecommunications cables.
+Transatlantic telegraph cables are undersea cables running under the Atlantic Ocean which were used for telegraph communications.

 The Atlantic Telegraph Company led by Cyrus West Field constructed the first transatlantic telegraph cable.
 The project began in 1854 with the first cable laid from Valentia Island off the west coast of Ireland to Bay of Bulls, Trinity Bay, Newfoundland.
 The first communications occurred on August 16, 1858, but the line speed was poor.
 The first official telegram to pass between two continents that day was a letter of congratulations from Queen Victoria of the United Kingdom to President of the United States James Buchanan.
 Signal quality declined rapidly, slowing transmission to an almost unusable speed.
 The cable was destroyed after three weeks when Wildman Whitehouse applied excessive voltage to it while trying to achieve faster operation.
 It has been argued that the cable's faulty manufacture, storage and handling would have caused its premature failure in any case.
 Its short life undermined public and investor confidence and delayed efforts to restore a connection.